Inexact cuts in SDDP applied to multistage stochastic nondifferentiable problems: Introduction

 where $X \subseteq \mathbb{R}^n, Y \subseteq \mathbb{R}^m$ and where \\ (H0) $X$ and $Y$ are convex, closed, and nonempty sets and $f, g_i: Y {\times} X \rightarrow ]-\infty,+\infty]$ are proper, lower semicontinuous, convex, and possibly nondifferentiable.\\

 Due to (H0) value function $\mathcal{Q}$ is convex and if $\bar x \in \mbox{ri}(\mbox{dom}(\mathcal{Q}))$ then $\mathcal{Q}$ is subdifferentiable at $\bar x$ and there exists a cut (a lower bounding affine function) for $\mathcal{Q}$ at $\bar x$ which coincides with $\mathcal{Q}$ at $\bar x$.
 More generally, under some assumptions, the characterization of the subdifferential of $\mathcal{Q}$ at $\bar x \in X$ was given in \cite[Lemma 2.1]{guiguessiopt2016} and formulas for affine lower bounding functions for $\mathcal{Q}$ were derived in \cite[Proposition 3.2]{guiguesinexactsmd} on the basis of optimal primal-dual solutions to \eqref{vfunction1}.
 When only approximate primal-dual solutions are available, we can only compute inexact cuts which are still lower bounding functions for the value function but which do not coincide with this function at the point $\bar x$ used to compute the cut.
 Formulas for computing inexact cuts on the basis of approximate primal-dual solutions to \eqref{vfunction1} were derived in \cite{guigues2016isddp, guiguesinexactsmd} when functions $f, g_i$ are differentiable.
+In this paper, we extend in Sections \ref{sec:icut1}, \ref{sec:icut2} this analysis considering possibly nondifferentiable functions $f, g_i$.